Fghurayri/portfolio/src/routes/posts/should-you-care-about-coverage/index.md

 Code coverage is beneficial to detect unreachable code and to add confidence about handling what we know.
 On the other hand, test coverage should widen the surface of things we should know, but you can never truly measure it.

-In conclusion, I think this should always be a rhetorical question.
+In conclusion, I think the question of coverage should always be a rhetorical one.
 However, to make sound decisions, I encourage you to learn more about the [principles of software testing](https://www.guru99.com/software-testing-seven-principles.html).